 The private sewage system replacement or rehabilitation grant program was created in 1978 to provide funding to address the problem of system failures.
-Since 1978, the State has awarded \$77.2 million in grants to assist over 34,400 residences and businesses to replace or rehabilitate private sewage systems.
+From 1978 through 2006, the State has awarded \$83.2 million in grants to assist over 36,100 residences and businesses to replace or rehabilitate private sewage systems.
 The program is authorized in s.
 145.245 of the statutes.
 Commerce has promulgated administrative rules for the program in Comm 87 of the Wisconsin Administrative Code.

-Commerce estimates that there are approximately 778,500 private sewage systems in the state.
-During the three calendar years 2001 to 2003, an average of 21,900 permits were issued annually for private sewage systems.
-Of these, about 60% (13,100) were for newly-constructed and 40% (8,800) were for replacement systems.
+Commerce estimates that there are approximately 803,300 private sewage systems in the state.
+During calendar years 2004 and 2005, approximately 20,700 permits per year were issued for private sewage systems.
+Of these, about 60% (12,400) were for newly-constructed and 40% (8,300) were for replacement systems.
 In addition, an unknown number of homes that previously used private sewage systems are connected to centralized municipal wastewater treatment systems every year, and the private systems are no longer used.
+Commerce anticipates that estimates of the number of private sewage systems will become more precise as counties compile an inventory of private sewage systems during the next few years.